The Role of Possibility Thinking in the Early Years

 In Creative & thinking critically’ the whole sub section called ‘having their own ideas’ encourages children to seek out alternatives, drawing on the usual & venturing into the potential to test & expand their emerging ideas & thoughts.

 How can we support all our children to know the possibility of possibility thinking, be able to use it as an additional tool in their learning toolbox & met their own personal challenges of exploration?

 Teach the skill of possibility thinking.
 This may come really naturally to some children (lookout for the ones who have a secure grounding of the characteristics as mentioned above) but to other children they may not have this already ignited within them.
 I would argue that it is there in everyone but like other things it just needs a bit of coaxing to flourish & embed.

 Look for opportunities to include this explicit teaching in everyday experiences & activities.
 (Do we always do this in literacy inputs for example?
 What would happen if more were included in scientific explorations I wonder?’
 Make ‘WHAT IF’ a core driver.

 Helpful ‘possibility questions’ might include:

-- Provide the resources to practise possibility thinking.
+Provide the resources to practice possibility thinking.
 Plan for resources which have the potential to be more than a single thing…..resources which plant the idea of ‘it could be anything’ in your mind.